-Craig has over 25 years of experience in the financial markets, on both the buyside and the wholesale sell side.
+Craig has over 25 years of experience in the financial markets, on both the buy side and the wholesale sell side.
 He has experience trading a variety of interest rate products and structuring a range of interest rate derivatives and other structured products, both as a trader and on the buy side for several major private equity funds.

 In addition, Craig has spent over 10 years of his career in risk management, including as head of global risk for Nikko Europe (now part of Citigroup).

-Ian Boczko Wachtell, Lipton, Rosen & Katz
+lan Boczko Wachtell, Lipton, Rosen & Katz

-lan is a litigation partner at Wachtell, Lipton, Rosen & Katz, focusing on complex litigation matters and arbitrations, contract disputes, insurance, internal investigations, and corporate governance issues.
+Ian is a litigation partner at Wachtell, Lipton, Rosen & Katz, focusing on complex litigation matters and arbitrations, contract disputes, insurance, internal investigations, and corporate governance issues.

-Since joining Wachtell Lipton in 2001, Ian has worked on several of the Firm's high-profile matters.
-He has been involved in the Firm's representation of Silverstein Properties in its dispute with more than 20 insurance companies in the aftermath of the September 11 attacks, the Firm's representation of the New York Stock Exchange in litigation with dissident seatholders in connection with the NYSE becoming a publicly-traded company, the Firm's representation of IAC and Barry Diller in litigation against Liberty Media Corp, the Firm's representation of Philip Morris in litigation resulting from the Tobacco Master Settlement Agreement, and the Firm's representation of several clients in sensitive internal and government investigations.
+Since joining Wachtell Lipton in 2001, lan has worked on several of the firm's high-profile matters.
+He has been involved in the firm's representation of Silverstein Properties in its dispute with more than 20 insurance companies in the aftermath of the September 11 attacks, the firm's representation of the New York Stock Exchange in litigation with dissident seatholders in connection with the NYSE becoming a publicly-traded company and the firm's representation of several clients in sensitive internal and government investigations.

-Prior to joining Wachtell Lipton, Ian clerked for the Honorable Judge Miriam Goldman Cedarbaum, U.S. District Judge for the Southern District of New York.
+Prior to joining Wachtell Lipton, lan clerked for the Honorable Judge Miriam Goldman Cedarbaum, United States District Judge.
 He is a 2000 graduate of Columbia Law School where he was a James Kent Scholar, served as a senior editor on the Columbia Law Review and was the recipient of the John Ordronaux Prize for highest academic average in the graduating class.
 He graduated summa cum laude from Columbia College with a degree in chemistry and was elected to Phi Beta Kappa.
 Sean Bowles Nomura